 Outdated Cache Files

 Research, it is discovered that cache files make up for about 70% of junk on your Mac.
 To manually clean up cache files on Mac, open “Finder” and click on “Go to Folder” in the Go menu; then locate the cache folder.
 Open it and delete the files in it.
 Then go to the Trash bin and empty the Trash.
 If it seems a little complicated, you can try Mac Cleaner, which is very easy to clear cache files on Mac.
 Importantly, it won’t cause any problems to your MacBook after you wipe out cache files with Mac Cleaner.

 Large & Old Files

-If your Mac is still running slow, you can also try to free up RAM on Mac, flush DNS cache, run Maintenance scripts, and rebuild launch services.
-All these can be done with Mac Cleaner, and you don’t need to find out a detailed guide about how to do.
+If your Mac is still running slow, you can also try to free up RAM on Mac, flush the DNS cache, run Maintenance scripts, and rebuild launch services.
+All these can be done with Mac Cleaner, and you don’t need to find out a detailed guide about how to do it.